zaiisao/Documentation/en/Agora Platform/channel_key.md

 > -   Keep the App Certificate on the server, never on any client machine.
 >
-> -   The App Certificate takes about an hour to take effect after it is enabled.
+> -   The App Certificate takes about five minutes to take effect after it is enabled.
 >
 > -   Once the App Certificate is enabled for a project, a token must be used.
 For example, before enabling the App Certificate, an App ID can be used to join a channel; but once an App Certificate is enabled, a token or a Channel Key must be used to join a channel.